cmu-hgc-mac/wirebonder_gui/README.md

 The front page displays a list of all modules that exist in the both wirebonding tables in the database that have <b>not</b> been marked as complete.
 "fr" indicates the frontside is incomplete and "bk" indicates the backside is also incomplete.

+Every time you go back to the home page from the encapsulation, front, or back page, the information of that page is automatically saved, except for a few exceptions mentioned below.

 ## Wirebonder
 ### Front page
 The front page consists of a schematic representation of the board type you have selected, with buttons and text entry on the sidebars.